danielkamen/Google-Analytics-Data-Export-to-BigQuery/README.md

 1. Download the Python script.
 2. Replace the placeholder values in the script with your actual values:
-   - Replace 'path_to_your_service_account_key_file.json' with the path to your service account key file.
+3. Replace 'temp.json' with the path to your service account key file.
-   - Replace 'YOUR_GA_VIEW_ID' with your Google Analytics view ID.
+4. Replace 'VIEW ID HERE' with your Google Analytics view ID.
-   - Replace 'YOUR_DATASET_ID' with your BigQuery dataset ID.
+5. Replace 'INSERT PROJECT ID' with your Google Cloud project ID.
-3. Edit the `REPORT_REQUESTS` list to include the Google Analytics reports you want to export, specifying the metrics and dimensions for each report.
+6. Replace 'INSERT DATASET ID' with your BigQuery dataset ID.
-4. Edit the `REPORT_TITLES` list to include the titles of the reports, matching the order of the reports in the `REPORT_REQUESTS` list.
+7. Edit the report_requests list to include the Google Analytics reports you want to export, specifying the metrics and dimensions for each report.

 ## Running the Script